pr4j3sh/exhandlers/README.md

 // other routes

-app.use(notFoundHandler); // Place this after all route definitions
+app.use(notFoundHandler); // Place this after all route definitions, above errorHandler
 ```

-This sends a 404 status with a JSON message like `{ message: "Route Not Found" }`.
+This sends a 404 status with a JSON message like `{ message: "Resource not found" }`.

 ## License